openjdm/openjdm.github.io/book/availability_bias.md

 mark of floods to be prepared for the assumedly worst possible case (Kahnemann 137).
 The same still seems to be true for our modern methods of managing safety measurements against floods.
-Tversky and Kahnemann cite in their 1973 published paper the work *Hazard and choice perception in flood plain management* by Robert Kates (1962).
-Kates points out a basic reliance on experience to be a major limitation to use improved flood hazard information.
+Tversky and Kahnemann cite in their 1973 published paper the work by Robert Kates (1962), who pointed out a basic reliance on experience to be a major limitation to use improved flood hazard information.
 Furthermore he writes, “Recently experienced floods appear to set an upper bound to the size of loss with which managers believe they ought to be concerned.”
 (Kates 140 cited by